Berlin: German police carry out massive human trafficking raids | DW | 21.08.2019

 Around 1,900 officers are taking part in the operation and have searched over 100 apartments and businesses across the city, Berlin's prosecutor's office said in a statement posted on Twitter.

-The raids are targeting people and businesses suspected of "human trafficking for labor exploitation" as well as those who are believed to have smuggled in foreigners to work in the construction industry.
+The raids are being carried out on suspicion of "human trafficking for labor exploitation" and the "organized smuggling of foreigners into the construction industry."

+Prosecutors did not immediately provide more details, saying that the raids are still ongoing.

 More to follow...